lgibelli/singularity-docs/getting_started.rst

   container.
 | It is, however, possible that the system administrator has enabled a
-  Singularity feature called `overlay in the Singularity configuration file`_.
+  Singularity feature called `overlay in the Singularity configuration file <https://singularity-admindoc.readthedocs.io/en/latest/quickstart.html#enable-overlay-boolean-default-no>`_.
 This will cause the bind points to be created on an as-needed basis in an overlay file system so that the underlying container is not modified.
 But because the overlay feature is not always enabled or is unavailable in the kernels of some older host systems, it may be